Sales Prospecting Tips Straight From Sendoso’s Sales Team

 Take it from our own Sales Development leaders: Sendoso VP of Inside Sales Joe Venuti, Direct of Sales Development Andrea Lydon, SDR Manager Payton Travis, and Sr. SDR Manager RaeAnne English, all of whom share a combined ? years of sales prospecting experience, and give us their best sales prospecting tips that can only be gained from years of refining and perfecting their craft.

-Sales Prospecting Best Practices
+8 Sales Prospecting Tips

 1. Gain a Root Understanding of Your ICP